Neck pain while reviewing payroll tax deductions

 Why Does The IRS Require A Form 1099-NEC?

 Under current law, only payments for services to any person engaged in business or trade that aggregated to $600 plus per year are reported.
-Until 2020 (2019 tax year), this income was reported on various 1099s including the 1099-MISC and 1099-K. The IRS introduced the 1099-NEC in 2021 for the 2020 tax year but implementation has been delayed for 2022 and 2023.
+Until 2020 (2019 tax year), this income was reported on various 1099s including the 1099-MISC and 1099-K. The IRS introduced the 1099-NEC in 2021 for the 2020 tax year but implementation has been delayed for 2022, 2023 and probably 2024 as the Senate had not passed the bill as of November 2024.

 One of the ways the IRS audits independent contractors is through the 1099 matching program.
 The IRS began matching Form 1099s to business returns to find underreported income.
 The matching was done after refunds had been issued.
 As refund fraud increased, the issue was addressed by the 2015 PATH (Protecting Americans from Tax Hikes) Act to fight against it.